howonlee/mertonon/essays/gantt.md

 ## Mertonon

-This problem is political in nature, but it is also _data-structure-driven_ in nature, inasmuch as data structures encode political points of view on resource allocation.
+The doom that comes upon the independent contributor is political in nature, but it is also _data-structure-driven_ in nature, inasmuch as data structures encode political points of view on resource allocation.
 Therefore an attack on the problem might be giving people a new data structure to more directly do politics with.
 I have implemented such a thing and given it a server, UI and UX, under the Mertonon project.

 Mertonon is a new way to plan and budget for orgs, for any kind of budget.
 With Mertonon, you make a picture of your org as a neural network, as a data structure.
 You do this by going on Mertonon and linking together local, political, human judgements of impact with respect to KPI's.
 These don't pretend to be objective or apolitical as many Gantt chart estimates do.
 Also unlike Gantt charts, Mertonon itself will suggest changes to your budget based upon those judgements.